How Uncontrolled Content Creates Enterprise Brand Risk

 Frontline workers receive less training than corporate employees.
 Their schedules make ongoing education difficult.
 Retail associates and nurses cannot attend the same workshops as marketing staff.
 Training gaps grow over time.

-Even comprehensive training cannot cover every scenario.
+Even thorough training cannot cover every scenario.
 Social media presents an infinite number of situations that no curriculum anticipates.
 Employees must make judgments, and those judgments vary based on individual understanding.

 3. Fear Paralyzes Participation or Creates Recklessness